 Work again moved the family, this time to Detroit, Michigan, where they lived near Basil's brother, Carlisle.
 Basil taught at Highland Park High School and Junior College, becoming a well-respected teacher, active in church and community affairs.
 Hazel was also very active in the church, eventually becoming president in the church's Martha Circle.
 But her duties at home, raising a child, prevented her from continuing her teaching career.
 And those duties doubled when daughter BARBARA JOAN was born on July 10, 1928.

 Here are the children of Basil and Hazel:

 the children grew up and left for college, Hazel finally got to return to teaching,

 offering her services in Detroit's inner city.

 On Saturday, July 29, 1950, he married SHIRLEY MAE JACOBSON, daughter of Mr. and Mrs. Oxel B. Jacobson, at Bushnell Church in Southfield, Grand River, Detroit, Michigan.
-They still live in the area of Detroit today, and keep the Hause, Gilmartin and Jacobson family stories and traditions alive with their painstakingly and lovingly detailed genealogical work.
-Their house is filled with relics, artifacts, curios and oddities, and their stories of ancestry are filled with life and humor.
-Now retired, when they aren't celebrating the lives of the people who brought us here, they are enjoying their lives with the following children:
+Shirley earned a Bachelor's Degree in music performance and voice.
+She was a long-time soloist and choir member at First United Methodist Church in Birmingham, Michigan.
+She also sang and performed with the General Motors Choir at the GM world headquarters on Grand Boulevard in Detroit, Michigan.
+Shirley passed away on 19 Jul 2015, but Jerry stills live in the area of Detroit, and keeps the Hause, Gilmartin and Jacobson family stories and traditions alive with their painstakingly and lovingly detailed genealogical work.
+His house is filled with relics, artifacts, curios and oddities, and their stories of ancestry are filled with life and humor.
+Jerry and Shirley had the following children: